fdraxler/TutorialSmartAssistant/Readme.md

 1. Make sure you ran `w.down XX` as before `w.uz XX`
 3. `w.cross XX [--debug]` assigns each submission from this exercise to another group who handed in.
     1. Results are stored `cross-assignments.json`
     2. Assignments are sent via email by attaching the corresponding `.zip` file.
+The debug flag sends all emails only to your own address.
 3. Send the other tutors the `cross-assignments.json` file.
-4. When additional students get cross feedback assignments, add them to the file manually⁄ by searching the muesli ids and send the corrected version to the other tutors.
+4. When additional students get cross feedback assignments, add them to the file manually by searching the muesli ids and send the corrected version to the other tutors.

 ## TODOs